MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/database-pitr-prod-sandbox.md

 ### The source and target are on different infrastructure (Microsoft-managed vs. self-Service)

-The PITR process is not supported between a Microsoft-managed environment as a source and a self-service environment as a destination.
+The PITR process isn't supported between a Microsoft-managed environment as a source and a self-service environment as a destination.
 For example, if the production environment is Microsoft-managed and in East US, and a PITR is needed for the sandbox environment, which is self-service and in East US.
-PITR is not supported.
-The alternative is to move the production environment to self-service or opt for a regular database refresh instead.
+PITR isn't supported.
+The alternative is to move the production environment to self-service or to opt for a regular database refresh instead.

 ### Point in time restore between source and target that are both on self-Service, in different regions
-The PITR process is not supported between self-service environments across different regions.
-For example, if the production environment is in East US and a PITR is needed for the sandbox environment, which is self-service and in West Europe, PITR is not supported.
+The PITR process isn't supported between self-service environments across different regions.
+For example, if the production environment is in East US and a PITR is needed for the sandbox environment, which is self-service and in West Europe, PITR isn't supported.
 The alternative is to get both the environments in the same region or opt for a regular database refresh instead.